LCR-ADS-Lab/ASC-Treebank/docs/source/ASC guideline.rst

 ******
 DITRAN
 ******
 * The **ditransitive** (DITRAN) ASC prototypically includes three arguments of *agent*, *recipient*, and *theme*, evoking the notion of literal or metaphorical transfer.
 This construction is inclusive of the transfer of a topic during communication.
-The verbs *give* and *send* appeared frequently, and the verbs *tell* and *ask* were appeared commonly when the construction was used in the communication situation.
+The verbs *give* and *send* appear frequently, and the verbs *tell* and *ask* appear commonly when the construction is used in a communication situation.

   * **Syntactic frame (example)**: Subj-V-Obj\ :sub:`indirect`-Obj\ :sub:`direct`